olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

       ```
 2. Install Qiskit and quantum linear solver package
 > **NOTE:** The original implementation of the quantum linear solvers package was obtained from here: https://github.com/anedumla/quantum_linear_solvers
-* The current implementation is a fork of the original and maintained by OLCF staff.
+* The current implementation is adapted from a more update-to-date [version](https://github.com/agallojr/quantum_linear_solvers) and currently maintained by OLCF staff.
       ```
       pip install -r requirements.txt --no-cache-dir
       ```